Aiven-Open/opensearch-connector-for-apache-kafka/docs/opensearch-sink-connector-config-options.rst

 ^^^^^^^^^

 ``connection.url``
-  List of Opensearch HTTP connection URLs e.g. ``http://eshost1:9200,http://eshost2:9200``.
+  List of OpenSearch HTTP connection URLs e.g. ``http://eshost1:9200,http://eshost2:9200``.

   * Type: list
   * Default: ""
-  * Valid Values: io.aiven.kafka.connect.opensearch.OpensearchSinkConnectorConfig$$Lambda$16/0x0000000800c074b0@45283ce2
   * Importance: high

 ``batch.size``
-  The number of records to process as a batch when writing to Opensearch.
+  The number of records to process as a batch when writing to OpenSearch.

   * Type: int
   * Default: 2000